 Below are descriptions of our employment agreements with our named executive officers.
 The agreements generally provide for at-will employment without any specific term and set forth the named executive officer's initial base salary and eligibility for employee benefits.
 The key terms of the offer letters and employment agreements with our named executive officers, including potential payments upon termination or change in control, are described below.
-Additionally, each of Dr. Perfetti and Dr. Vignola are entitled to certain severance benefits pursuant to his agreement, the terms of which are described under "- Potential Payments and Benefits upon Termination or Change in Control" below.
+Additionally, each of our named executive officers is entitled to certain severance benefits pursuant to the officer's agreement, the terms of which are described under - Potential Payments and Benefits upon Termination or Change in Control" below.
 Each of our named executive officers has executed a form of our standard confidential information and inventions assignment agreement.